 OUTSIDE READINGS:

 Each reading assignment noted below should be completed before class on the indicated date to correlate with that week's lecture material and film(s), and to facilitate discussion.
 Additional topics and readings may be assigned at a later date.
 The Glossary that starts on p.
-467 of the Prince text will be helpful to you at various points in the semester.
+478 of the Prince text will be helpful to you at various points in the semester.

 ANOTHER WORD ABOUT OUR ONLINE SYLLABUS:

-In addition to the article titles, all film titles listed below on our syllabus are active hyperlinks.
+All film titles listed below on our syllabus are active hyperlinks.
 If you would like more information on any film, simply click on the appropriate link.
 It will take you to the corresponding entry at the Internet Movie Database for that film.

 COURSE SYLLABUS AND READING ASSIGNMENTS: